ourlifeloop/marketing/src/cms/training-faqs/can-connections-submit-a-transportation-request-for-their-loved-one.md

 ---
-question: "Can Connections submit a Transportation request for their loved one? "
+question: "Can connections submit a transportation request for their loved one? "
 answer: 'This depends on the Community.
 If "Transportation" is listed as a feature in your toolbar for your community, connections may be able to submit requests if your team has requested this function be turned on for